Free Ohio State Records Search: Divorce, Warrants, Arrests

 Six courts govern the Ohio Judicial Structure including the Mayor’s Courts, the Municipal and County Courts, the Court of Claims, the Courts of Common Pleas, the Court of Appeals, and the Supreme Court:

-• The Mayor’s Courts– Though it’s not a record court (and technically not a component of the state’s judicial branch), it’s important nevertheless because it files statistics with the Supreme Court every quarter and every year.
+• Mayor’s Court — is not a record court, but it’s important because it files statistics with the Supreme Court quarterly and annually.
+Although it’s not technically a part of the state’s judicial branch.
 Ohio is also one of two states (the other being Louisiana) where mayors are permitted to be in charge of a court.
 They typically work with cases associated with state traffic laws and local ordinance breaches.

-• The Municipal and County Courts deal with traffic cases, misdemeanors, and civil disputes up to $15,000.
+• Municipal & County Courts — deal with traffic cases, misdemeanors, and civil disputes up to $15,000.

-• The Court of Claims handles lawsuits related to wrongful death, property damage, contract violation, and monetary compensation for crime victims.
+• Court of Claims — handles lawsuits related to wrongful death, property damage, contract violation, and monetary compensation for crime victims.

-• The Courts of Common Pleas presides over four divisions: General Division, Domestic Relations, Juvenile Division, and Probate Division.
+• Courts of Common Pleas — presides over four divisions: General Division, Domestic Relations, Juvenile Division, and Probate Division.

-• The General Division works with appeals from most administrative agencies as well as criminal and civil suits.
+• General Division — works with appeals from most administrative agencies as well as criminal and civil suits.

-• The Juvenile Division is associated with paternity suits and juvenile crimes.
+• Juvenile Division — is associated with paternity suits and juvenile crimes.

-• The Probate Division handles marriage licenses, adoption cases, and property of the deceased.
+• Probate Division — handles marriage licenses, adoption cases, and property of the deceased.

-• The Court of Appeals deals with “second chance” suits transferred from the Municipal and County Courts and the Courts of Common Pleas.
+• Court of Appeals — deals with “second chance” suits transferred from the Municipal and County Courts and the Courts of Common Pleas.

-• The Supreme Court is based in Columbus, Ohio, and makes the final decision on appeals cases.
+• Supreme Court — is based in Columbus, Ohio, and makes the final decision on appeals cases.

 Where Can I Get Court Records in Ohio?